 Helping joined Watsi on March 7th, 2016.
 22 other people also joined Watsi on that day!
 Helping's most recent donation traveled 8,800 miles to support Sophaiyath, a future doctor from Cambodia, to fund hip surgery.

-Helping has funded healthcare for 73 patients in 11 countries.
+Helping has funded healthcare for 88 patients in 11 countries.

-Si Yean is a 57-year-old vegetable seller from Cambodia.
-She has two sons, two daughters, and enjoys looking after her two grandchildren when she has free time.
-One year ago, Si Yean developed a cataract in her left eye, causing her blurry vision and photophobia.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Si Yean learned about our medical partner, Children's Surgical Centre, she traveled for one and a half hours seeking treatment.
-On November 21, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-Si Yean said, "I hope that after my operation, I will be able to see clearly again and I will be able to return to my work selling vegetables at the market."
+Phon is a father of eight from Cambodia.
+He has seven grandchildren and enjoys listening to the news on the radio and watching television.
+One year ago, Phon developed a cataract in his left eye, causing him blurry vision.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Phon learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
+On November 18th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his left eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $211 procedure.
+Phon said, "I hope that I will be able to see clearly again and can return to my work on the rice farm."